RohithKodukula/pic10c/Assignment1/learning_vim.md

 # Aesthetics: Line Numbers and Syntax Coloring
 These types of commands that add line numbers and color your syntax according to the language of the document are custimizations that I saw other Vim tutorials often had.
 A quick research let me figure how to edit my own **.vimrc** file to make Vim open with the customizations each time.

+# Conflict Resolution
+In this section I attempt to create a purposeful conflict resolution by editing this paragraph and the list at the same time.
+I will have to manage the conflicts in my text editor myself.

+1. Apples (10)
+2. Bananas (15)
+3. Oranges (7)